 Functional Training is also fully scalable.
 It is not uncommon to see a young, fit teenager training alongside his or her grandmother, or someone who’s has some physical impairment or injury.
 Functional training workouts are typically shorter than traditional gym workouts – and the intensity is progressive and modifiable to you, your level of fitness, injury.

-A best practice is to join a functional training center like Crossfit, OrangeTheory, etc. The coaching, community and expertise is unmatched.
+A best practice is to join a fcoached training class or environment like Pilates or Yoga Studio, Zumba, Crossfit, OrangeTheory, etc. The coaching, community and expertise is unmatched (you’ll expand your exercise ‘horizons’, not to mention do twice as much in the same amount of time and make new friends).
 Do not think that only exceptional people workout at places such as CrossFit – people of all ages, fitness, limitations (including disabled/adaptive ‘athletes’).